-Parameter Actor Requirement Intravenous Analyst Shall not use images in which intravenous contrast was administered for quantitative nodule volumetry in lung cancer screening or follow contrast Radiologist up of screen-detected nodules.
+Parameter Actor Requirement Intravenous Analyst Shall not use images in which intravenous contrast was administered for quantitative nodule volumetry in lung cancer screening or follow- contrast Radiologist up of screen-detected nodules.
 Artifact sources Technologist Shall remove or position potential sources of artifacts (specifically including breast shields, metal-containing clothing, EKG leads and other metal equipment) such that they will not degrade the reconstructed CT volumes.
 Subject Positioning Technologist Shall position the subject consistent with baseline.
 Table Height & Centering Technologist Shall adjust the table height for the mid-axillary plane to pass through the isocenter of the gantry.
 Shall be consistent with baseline.
-Breath holding Shall instruct the subject in proper breath-hold and start acquisition shortly after full inspiration, taking into according time between full inspiration and diaphragmatic relaxation.
-Shall ensure that for each tumor the breath hold state is with baseline
+Breath holding Technologist acquisition shortly after full inspiration, taking time between full inspiration and diaphragm Shall instruct the subject in proper breath-hold and start image acquisition shortly after full inspiration, taking into account the lag time between full inspiration and diaphragmatic relaxation.
+Shall ensure that for each tumor the breath hold state is consistent with baseline